sipfront/opus-fec-check/README.md

 Version: MPL 2.0

-The contents of this repo are subject to the Mozilla Public License Version 1.1 (the "License"); you may not use this file except in compliance with the License.
+The contents of this repo are subject to the Mozilla Public License Version 2.0 (the "License"); you may not use file in this repo except in compliance with the License.
 You may obtain a copy of the License at https://www.mozilla.org/en-US/MPL/2.0/